|Deal completed in:||14 months|

 - In May 2015 a deal was agreed and Heads of Terms were agreed with a private equity firm.

-- The private equity firm agreed to co-invest with another investment firm and both parties proceeded to undertake extensive commercial, legal and financial due diligence.
+- The PE firm agreed to co-invest with another investment firm and both parties proceeded to undertake extensive commercial, legal and financial due diligence.

 - Throughout the due diligence and contractual stages Hornblower continued to act as overall transaction managers and as well as managing on-going issues as they came up between the investors and vendors, we also worked closely with the vendors lawyers and accountants to ensure all due diligence matters were satisfied and that the process kept moving.